- Types of Squamous Cell Carcinoma in Dogs

 Surgical removal of tumors isn't always possible because some tumors are too big to qualify for surgery, but your vet will let you know if surgical removal is an option for your dog!
 Location is also a big factor in whether or not surgery is on the table for your pet.

 Cryosurgery Therapy for SCC

 The polar opposite of photodynamic therapy, cryosurgery is a method by which professionals apply very low temperatures to a squamous cell tumor.
 The significantly cold nature of cryosurgery is intentionally designed to kill cancer cells while also cooling the area around the cancerous cells for the sake of the patient’s comfort as well, which is your dog, in this instance.

-Chemotherapy and Radiation Therapy for Squamous Cell Carcinoma
+Radiation or Chemotherapy for Squamous Cell Carcinoma

 Chemotherapy is often coupled up with radiation therapy for cancer treatment.
 Usually, radiation therapy follows a successful chemotherapy experience.
 Radiation therapy utilizes UV light to further kill any cancerous cells that survived the chemotherapy treatments.